Ankle pain explained

 When we walk, the foot and ankle bear the full weight of our bodies.
 Not surprisingly, they are prone to injury.
 When not rehabilitated sufficiently, injuries such as ankle sprains can result in long-term pain and reduced function.

 Ankle pain is often directly or indirectly related to poor movement sensing (proprioception) and disruption of the muscles in the leg, which are meant to control the lateral ankle.
-In other words, optimal rehabilitation of foot and ankle injuries may be accomplished by realigning the joints, taking the pressure off the stressed area and relieving the pain.
+Relieving foot and ankle pain may be accomplished by realigning the joints, taking the pressure off the stressed area.

 and ankle pain

-AposTherapy® may help you live better with your ankle condition and, when used over time, may help you better manage your ankle discomfort as part of a healthy lifestyle.
+AposTherapy® may help you live better with your ankle or foot pain and, when used over time, may help you better manage your ankle discomfort as part of a healthy lifestyle.

 Clinical research about AposTherapy®